🔴 Trump's Huge Meeting Shocks the World & the Media is Dumbfounded 2025-08-19 18:09

 It's a complete flip.

-It's the invers.
+It's the inverse.

-That's a 49 point drop in this position.
+That's a 49-point drop in this position.

-You guys saw that, that breaking news, that was august 18th, except it happened quite a while before that, and it begs the question, why wouldn't they want to cover the opinions of Ukrainians dying themselves regarding the war before President Trump's first step meeting with Putin?
+And it begs the question, why wouldn't they want to cover the opinions of Ukrainians dying themselves regarding the war before President Trump's first step meeting with Putin?

-Guess when we covered it?
+Guess when we covered it.

 But no, it is true.

-69% want an end to the war, right?
+69% want an end to the war.

-And tomorrow, President Trump is going to be meeting with Putin in Alaska to discuss bringing all this to a halt.
+And tomorrow, President Trump is going to be meeting with Putin in Alaska to discuss bringing all of this to a halt.

-Four days before Adam Anton at CNN.
+I guess we scooped it four days before Adam Enton at CNN.

 Sometimes it takes a while to find those relevant polls.